kristin-henry-sf/dataPython/README.md

 ## First, Quick and Dirty version
 Python 2.7 (for now)
-Note: this is very rough, first iteration
+Note: this is the first iteration.
+Though based on real-world examples, it still needs to be thoroughly tested.

 **run from command line with**